Beginner Gardener: 7 Common Mistakes to Avoid

 Error 1: watering too much or too little

-Many beginner gardeners think that watering every day is necessarily beneficial.
-It’s understandable: we want to do well, imagining that more water equals better health for the young plant.
-However, excess water can cause as much damage as a lack of it.
+Many beginner gardeners believe that watering every day is necessarily beneficial.
+It’s understandable: we want to do well, imagining that more water equals better health for the plant.
+However, overwatering can cause as much damage as underwatering.

 Why is this a problem?

-Overwatering can suffocate the roots.
+Excessive watering can suffocate the roots.
 Indeed, roots need oxygen, and constantly waterlogged soil prevents them from breathing.
 This also encourages diseases, such as root rot.
-Conversely, a lack of water weakens the young plant, slows its growth and can cause it to wither.
+Conversely, a lack of water weakens the plant, slows its growth and can cause it to wither.
 Finding the right balance is therefore essential.

 How to avoid this?

-- Observe your soil: before watering, touch the earth.
+- Observe your soil: before watering, touch the soil.
 Is it still moist?
 Dry on the surface but damp underneath?
-This single observation will give you a first indication.
+This simple observation will give you a first indication.

-- Adjust watering to the young plant and the season: not all plants have the same needs.
-A cactus won’t be nearly as thirsty as a hydrangea, for example.
-Similarly, in summer, evaporation is faster than in winter, and water requirements vary depending on the weather.
-Research the specific needs of each young plant and adjust your actions accordingly.
+- Adjust watering to the plant and season: not all plants have the same needs.
+A cactus won’t be as thirsty as a hydrangea, for example.
+Similarly, in summer, evaporation is faster than in winter, and water needs vary depending on the weather.
+Research the specific needs of each plant and adjust your actions accordingly.

-Error 2: Choosing the wrong young plants for your environment
+Error 2: Choosing the wrong plants for your environment

 When starting out in gardening, it’s very common to choose a plant simply because it’s pretty or fashionable.
 You spot it in the garden centre, it looks in perfect health, and you buy it without really asking any questions.
 However, not all plants have the same requirements: some love scorching sun, others prefer cool conditions, some tolerate cold well, others not at all.